You will need to either get a civil assist from your local sheriff’s department or seek a court order.

-No, not necessarily.
+No, your case will not be necessarily dismissed.
 Once the District Attorney’s office or the City Attorney’s office decides to press charges based on the allegations in the police report, those charges are now in the state’s hands or the city’s municipality, depending on where you were charged.
 It is up to the prosecutor to dismiss those charges.
 If an alleged victim wants those charges dismissed and does not wish to pursue the case, they can express that directly to the prosecutor.
 However, that does not mean that the prosecutor will dismiss the case.

 Is An Order Of Protection Or Restraining Order Automatically Put Into Place Once Charges Related To Domestic Violence Are Filed In Colorado?

 If you are charged with a crime of domestic violence in Colorado, you have to go into custody on a no-bond hold until you see a judge to set a bond.
 At that time the Court will also issue a mandatory protection order.
 So, no matter how minor the domestic violence offense is, that individual would have to go into custody until a bond is set and a protection order issued.